esatterwhite/semantic-release-docker/README.md

 | `dockerAutoClean`      | _Optional_.
 If set to true                                                                                                                                             | [Boolean][]                                   | `true`                                                        |
 | `dockerBuildFlags`     | _Optional_.
 An object containing additional flags to the `docker build` command.
 Values can be strings or an array of strings                                          | [Object][]                                    | `{}`                                                          |
 | `dockerBuildCacheFrom` | _Optional_.
 A list of external cache sources.
 See [--cache-from][]                                                                                                     | [String][] &#124; [Array][]&lt;[String][]&gt; |                                                               |

+### BuildX Support

+Version 5.X includes initial and experimental support for multi-platform images via the [buildx][] plugin.
+This plugin assumes that the docker daemon and buildx have already been setup correctly.
+Platform specific builder must be setup and selected for this plugin to utilize [buildx][]

+> [!WARNING]
+>
+> When using buildx via the dockerPlatform option, images are not kept locally
+> and normal docker commands targeting those images will not work.
+> The `dockerVerifyCmd` behavior will only trigger a build and is unable to execute local command

 ### Build Arguments